On algebraic central division algebras over Henselian fields of finite absolute Brauer $p$-dimensions and residually arithmetic type: Lemmas on -powers and finite-dimensional central subalgebras of division LBD -algebras

 Let $R$ be a central division LBD-algebra over a virtually perfect field $K$ with abrd$_{p}(K) < \infty $, $p \in \mathbb{P}$.
-The existence of finite $p$-powers $k(p)$ of $R/K$, $p \in \mathbb{P}$, imposes essential restrictions on a number of algebraic properties of $R$, especially, on those extensions of $K$ which are embeddable in $R$ as $K$-subalgebras.
+The existence of finite $p$-powers $k(p)$ of $R/K$, $p \in \mathbb{P}$ (by \cite[Lemma~3.9]{Ch2}), imposes essential restrictions on a number of algebraic properties of $R$, especially, on the extensions of $K$ which embed in $R$ as $K$-subalgebras.
 For example, it turns out that if $K(p) \neq K$, for some $p > 2$, then $K(p)/K$ is an infinite extension (the additive group $\mathbb{Z} _{p}$ of $p$-adic integers, endowed with its natural topology, is a homomorphic image of $\mathcal{G}(K(p)/K)$, see \cite{Wh}), whence, $K(p)$ is not isomorphic to a $K$-subalgebra of $R$.
 In this Section we present results on $p$-powers and $p$-splitting fields, obtained in the case of dim$(K _{\rm sol}) \le 1$.
-These results form the basis for the proofs of Theorems \ref{theo3.1}, \ref{theo3.2} and Lemma \ref{lemm3.3}.
-The first one is an immediate consequence of \cite{Ch3}, Lemmas~3.12 and 3.13, and can be stated as follows:
+These results provide the basis of the proofs of Theorems \ref{theo3.1}, \ref{theo3.2} and Lemma \ref{lemm3.3}.
+The first one is an immediate consequence of \cite[Lemmas~3.12 and 3.13]{Ch2} and can be stated as follows: